-The book, “Sensory Intelligence, Why it matters more than IQ and EQ” was published in 2007 to make sensory processing available to everyone everywhere
+The book, “Sensory Intelligence, Why it matters more than IQ and EQ” was published to make sensory processing available to everyone everywhere

 Lights too bright?
 Music too soft?
 Blanket too scratchy?
 Not enough chilli in the curry?